-62. \\\Can a CEP school use CEP claiming percentages for meals served during NSLP summer school?
+71. Can a CEP school use CEP claiming percentages for meals served during NSLP summer school (i.e., Seamless Summer Option)?

 If a CEP school offers summer school to students, all of whom are enrolled in that CEP school, the school may use CEP in the summer school.
 The school may: